McGill-DMaS/Kam1n0-Community/documentation/server/server.md

 ### The summary boxes

-In `SUMMARY` section of result page, you can see the boxes statistics about clones between the query and a binary file in the repository.
+In `SUMMARY` section of the result page, you can see the boxes statistics about clones between the query and a binary file in the repository.
 In this example, we can see that for libpng we find 441 (99%) clones with similarity more than 0.6.
 For zlib, we find 63 clones (17%) with similarity more than 0.6.
 We know that the query is exactly the same binary as the binary file libpng-1.7.0b54.dll in the repository.
 Kam1n0 skips assembly functions with a length less than 2 lines; therefore, we do not get a 100% similarity here.

 ![](images/summary.png)